 Nothing annoys end users more than complicated AV systems and nothing annoys AV integrators more than poor user adoption.
 Quite often, this is a slippery balancing act between the AV designers and end users.
 Good AV design is highly usable and in most cases simplified to match the skill levels of the end users.
 It is important to remember that handholding and training sessions work wonders in driving user adoption of AV systems.

 Anticipate future scalability

-Ideally, AV system evolves with organisational needs.
-Communication modes and needs change with the times and technology.
+Ideally, AV system evolves with organizational needs.
+Communication modes and needs change with times and technology.
 Efficient AV design should factor in both present-day use and potential future needs.
 This prior planning will ensure AV systems that are effective and scalable, thereby delivering long-term value.
 Scalable AV systems design is a meticulous mix of up-and-coming AV technologies while avoiding technologies that are on the verge of being obsolete.
-With the ever increasing popularity of smart technology and IoT, scalability should be at the core of great AV systems design.
+With the ever-increasing popularity of smart technology and IoT, scalability should be at the core of great AV systems design.

 Great AV design requires low maintenance

 Efficient AV systems combine cutting edge technology with robust, durable, and low maintenance components.
-Always opt for AV component from respect brands in their category and ensure to check for the brands after sales support services.
+Always opt for AV components from respect brands in their category and ensure to check for the brands after-sales support services.
 Furthermore, routine checks by trained professionals can help avert potential pitfalls and failures.

 For more information effective AV systems design, contact Actis at 022-30808080 or at email@example.com.

 (Content and image courtesy: www.avinteractive.com and www.extron.com)